kelseyhightower/coreos-ipxe-server/README.md

 iPXE boot scripts are dynamically generated with support for setting:

- - CoreOS version to boot
+ - CoreOS version
  - SSH public key
- - The use of a state partition.
+ - The use of a state partition

 ```
 GET /